 From Colour me stunned Richard’s voice is simply divine.
 Listenin’ to you whistlin’ could almost be described as jazzy with a smooth and capturing sound.
 Sweet video, very relaxing!

 From Chase this tune…It’s the ultimate easy listening track.
-If you’re stuck in traffic, chilling in the garden, cooking tea…it’s just spot on for chilling out.
 Even the video has a lovely calming effect…

 “richard rhys o'brien strikes a delicate balance between heart-on-your-sleeve songwriting and playful arrangements that soak in musical direction from the band's various muses. the blues and the tango, the waltz and the lullaby, making an inspired mix of 14 songs of love and modern day life, enhanced by sparkling guitar, pulsating bass and drums, tinkling piano and great lyrics sung with unusual clarity. bruce knapp on guitar, richard sadler on bass, tony shepherd on drums and supporting vocals from callie howard and christine axelle.”